kthxdie/PSMPS/README.md

 3) Git a clone of project - type in "git clone https://github.com/kthxbai2u/PSMPS.git /PSMPS/"

-4) Read the INSTALL file for instructions on how to proceed further with installation.
+4) Read the /PSMPS/INSTALL file for instructions on how to proceed further with installation.

 </div></code></pre>